-Falling well under the 100 dollar budget, VIZIO's SB2920-C6 is a shorter model than our Editor's Choice thus taking up less room on your wall or TV stand.
+Falling well under the 100 dollar budget, VIZIO's SB2920-C6 is a smaller soundbar than our Editor's Choice thus taking up less room on your wall or TV stand.
 The features are still impressive, but the lack of Dolby support isn't ideal for consumers who want to be able to utilize this advanced technology.

-For most of you, you'll have stumbled upon this guide coming from Google or another source in your search for the best sound bar under 100 dollars.
-We think that this buyer's guide will help refer you in the right direction with several recommended models fitting different sizes and budgets.
+You may have stumbled upon this guide coming from Google in your search for the best sound bar under 100.
+This buyer's guide will help point you in the right direction.
+We will cover several recommended soundbars offering different sizes and budgets.

-There is a lot of different variables to consider before investing in a soundbar so we will cover the basics of what you need to know before buying and give you a brief overview of the aspects/components that you should keep in mind before choosing the best soundbar for your needs.
+There is a lot of variables to consider before investing in a soundbar.
+We will cover the basics of what you need to know before buying.
+This includes a brief overview of the aspects/components that you should keep in mind before choosing the best $100 soundbar for your needs.

-For those of you who have a lingering question or concern that may arise and is not answered in this guide, feel free to leave us a comment below this article.
-Someone from our team will do our best to aid or address your needs as soon as possible.
+For those of you who have a lingering questions and isn't answered in this article, feel free to leave us a comment below this guide.
+Someone from our team will do our best to aid or address your concerns as soon as possible.

-For some consumers, this may be your first time purchasing a soundbar or any form of aftermarket speakers for your TV or entertainment system.
-There are many benefits to owning a soundbar, and we will cover the top few reasons below:
+For some, this may be your first time purchasing a soundbar for your television.
+There are many benefits to owning a soundbar, and we will cover a few of the best reasons below:

-By adding a TV soundbar, in most cases, you'll immediately hear crisper, more appealing audio to go alongside your visual experience.
-This will help to enjoy your TV shows, movies or video games better as you'll find yourself more immersed in the content's audio.
+By adding a sound bar, you'll often experience crisper audio that can improve your visual experience.
+This will help to enjoy TV shows, movies or video games better as you'll become more immersed in the content.

-In this day and age, television manufacturers are making their newest models to be ultra sleek looking, but this doesn't leave a lot of room for high-quality speakers to be integrated within the slim designs.
+Television manufacturers often design their newest models to offer a thinner, sleek profile.
+This doesn't leave the ample room needed for high-quality speakers to be integrated within these slim TVs.

-While a soundbar isn't a necessity to everyone, adding one to your TV can make your living room, game room or home theater look that much more complete and high-tech to impress your guests or family.
+A soundbar isn't a necessity to everyone.
+Adding one to your TV can make your home theater look much more complete and impress any guests or family.

-Most soundbars (including all of the models that we recommend in this guide) can either be mounted to your wall or placed on an entertainment or TV stand.
-This allows you to reap the benefits of such an audio accessory without taking away from the elegance of the room.
+Most soundbars (including the best models recommended in this guide) can either be mounted to your wall or placed on a TV stand.
+This allows you to reap the benefits of a soundbar without taking away from the elegance of the room.

-If you like to listen to your favorite audio content in your home via a Bluetooth speaker then purchasing a soundbar can achieve this without the need to invest in a separate speaker.
+Many choose to listen to their favorite audio content via a Bluetooth speaker.
+Purchasing a soundbar can achieve this without needing to invest in a dedicate Bluetooth speaker.

-All of the models that we recommend within this guide offer support for Bluetooth which means that you will be able to wirelessly connect via a compatible mobile device and play your music, ebook or podcast out of your soundbar at your convenience.
+All of the soundbars recommended within this guide offer support for Bluetooth.
+This allows you to wirelessly connect via a compatible mobile device.
+From there you can play your favorite music, eBook or podcast through the soundbar.

-This results in dramatically improved the sound quality and loudness of this content compared to your traditional mobile device's native speaker.
+This results in better sound quality and loudness when compared to a native speaker found in your mobile device.

 Things To Consider When Buying A Cheap Soundbar

-If this is the first time that you've ever been in the market for a soundbar or home audio accessory for your TV or entertainment system, then there is likely a lot of questions and buzzwords that you are hearing which may be foreign to you.
+For many of you this is the first time that you've ever been in the market for a sound bar or home audio accessory for your TV.
+There is likely a lot of questions and buzzwords that you are hearing which you may not understand.

-In this section, we will introduce you to several important criteria that we evaluate sound bars with and give you an overview of what these terms mean and what to keep in mind within this low price range.
+Below, we'll introduce you to several criteria that we use to evaluate soundbars.
+We'll do our best to give you an overview of what these terms mean and what to keep in mind within a 100 dollar price range.

-Keep in mind, not all of you reading this article will have the same needs regarding features, compatibility, performance, size, and budget.
-Due to this, our general recommendations won't always match your specific needs.
+Everyone will not have the same needs for features, compatibility, performance, size and budget.
+Due to this, our general recommendations won't always match your specific desires.

-- Brand/Model – the brand which manufacturers the soundbar does matter in some regard although you'll likely pay more for a name brand over a generic or foreign brand.
-In most cases, you'll receive better build quality, higher performance, more compatibility and a better, more dependable warranty by choosing a name brand although there are exceptions to this rule.
+- Brand/Model – the brand which manufacturers the sound bar.
+It does matter in some regard although you'll likely pay more for a name brand over a generic or foreign brand.
+You'll often receive a better build quality, greater performance and a more dependable warranty by choosing a sound bar from a name brand.
+There are exceptions to this rule.

 - Price – a factor that can be hardly overlooked for most consumers.
-As a general rule of thumb, you'll see a better quality performance, features, design, and compatibility as you rise in the price of a soundbar.
+You'll often see a better performance, features, design, and compatibility as the price of a sound bar rises.

-- Size – this attribute refers to the overall length of the soundbar which is often correlated with the size of your TV (here's a good article discussing this).
-In most cases, the bigger the soundbar length, the higher the loudness and performance.
+- Size – this attribute refers to the length of the soundbar.
+This is often correlated with the size of your TV (here's a good article discussing this).
+In most cases, the greater the soundbar length, the better the performance.

-- Channels – this refers to the number of channels found within a soundbar or home theater system.
-At this price-point, you'll almost entirely see a 2.0 channel stereo speaker within these soundbars which means that there are two channels: a left and a right.
-The exception is the AmazonBasics 2.1 soundbar which offers both a left, right and dedicated subwoofer for providing strong bass.
+- Channels – this refers to the number of channels found within a sound bar or home theater system.
+For under $100, the selection will be limited to primarily 2.0 channel soundbars.
+This means means that there are only two channels: a left and a right.
+An exception is the AmazonBasics 2.1 soundbar which has both a left and right channel as well as a dedicated subwoofer for improved bass.

-- Loudness – measured in decibels (dB), this determines the maximum sound output that the soundbar is capable.
-The higher the dB value, the louder the audio will be that the speakers are capable of emitting.
+- Loudness – measured in decibels (dB).
+This determines the greatest sound output that the soundbar is capable.
+The higher the dB value, the louder the audio signal will be that the speakers are capable of emitting.